Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Moderna, Lululemon, XPEL, And Nano Nuclear And Encour...

-NEW YORK, Sept.
-21, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Moderna, Inc. (NASDAQ: MRNA), Lululemon Athletica Inc. (NASDAQ: LULU), XPEL, Inc. (NASDAQ: XPEL), and Nano Nuclear energy Inc. (NASDAQ: NNE).
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+25, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Moderna, Inc. (NASDAQ: MRNA), Lululemon Athletica Inc. (NASDAQ: LULU), XPEL, Inc. (NASDAQ: XPEL), and Nano Nuclear energy Inc. (NASDAQ: NNE).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Moderna, Inc. (NASDAQ:MRNA)